 To reliably evaluate the effectiveness of your training, it’s important to obtain information about performance under standardized tests.
 Cycling Performance Test is based on the Functional Threshold Power test, which is widely used by professional cyclists to assess aerobic performance.Jussi Peltonen, Senior Researcher at Polar

 For the Cycling Test, you’ll need a third-party power that is compatible with Polar.
-We also recommend performing this test either on a bike trainer or on a bike track/velodrome to avoid any obstacles, such as road traffic and traffic lights.
+We also recommend performing this test either on a bike trainer or on a bike track/velodrome to avoid obstacles like road traffic and traffic lights.

 Do I need to cycle for 60 minutes to do this test?